Fairy Circles | Namibia | Australia | Grass | Desert

 Fairy Circles – Information about the Mystery

 Fairy circles are round, bare patches in the dry grassland that are characterized by an extremely ordered distribution in the landscape.
 Most fairy circles in Namibia have diameters of 4-8 m, but they can be up to more than 20 m in diameter.
-They exist along the Namib Desert from northern South Africa to southern Angola and have recently been discovered by us also in Australia.
-In the following I will give you a short overview of my research activities on fairy circles.
+They exist along the Namib Desert from northern South Africa to southern Angola and have been discovered by us also in Australia.
+In the following I will give you a short overview of my research on fairy circles, which resulted in 17 publications on this topic.
 This overview covers all the steps that finally led me and my colleagues to the conclusion that fairy circles are a self-organized vegetation pattern resulting from plant competition for water and associated biomass-water feedbacks.
-All my research activities are based on co-operation with various international colleagues from Namibia, South Africa, Israel, Australia and the United States.
+All my research activities are based on co-operation with various partners from Namibia, South Africa, Israel, Australia and the United States.

 First research activities in the year 2000